exponea/exponea-ios-sdk/Documentation/push-notifications.md

 ### Retrieve push notification token manually

 Sometimes, your application may need to retrieve the current push token while running.
 You can do this using the `Exponea.shared.trackPushToken` method.
-Refer to [Tracking](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking#track-token-manually) for details.
+Refer to [Tracking for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking#track-token-manually) for details.

 > ❗️
 >